rigoudyg/climaf/doc/functions/clim_average.rst

     Computes climatological averages on the annual cycle of a dataset, on the months specified with 'season', either:

-    - the annual mean climatology (season => 'ann','annual','climato','clim','climatology','annual_average','anm')
+    - the annual mean climatology (season => 'ann','annual','time_average','clim','climatology','annual_average','anm')

     - seasonal climatologies (e.g. season = 'DJF' or 'djf' to compute the seasonal climatology over December-January-February; available seasons: DJF, MAM, JJA, SON, JFM, JAS, JJAS